ansible/ansible/docs/docsite/rst/network_debug_troubleshooting.rst

 **Platforms:** Any

-Persistent connection sockets are stored in ``~/.ansible/pc`` in Ansible 2.3 for all network devices.
-When an Ansible playbook runs the persistent socket connection displayed when specifying verbose output.
+In Ansible 2.3, persistent connection sockets are stored in ``~/.ansible/pc`` for all network devices.
+When an Ansible playbook runs, the persistent socket connection is displayed when verbose output is specified.

 ``<switch> socket_path: /home/operations/.ansible/pc/f64ddfa760``

-To clear out a persistent connection before it times out (default is 30 seconds of inactivity), simple delete the socket file.
+To clear out a persistent connection before it times out (the default timeout is 30 seconds of inactivity), simple delete the socket file.